In today’s episode, you’ll discover how you can ride massive trends like a pro (that nobody tells you).

 And today, I want to share with you a few lessons about trend following and if you want to adopt trend following then these few things that I’m about to share with you are important.

-This sounds logical but some traders just don’t get it.
+This sounds logical but some traders just don’t get it—this is how you ride on the trend.
 For example, if I bought USD/JPY and if I’m happy with let’s say a 50 pip target, then there’s no way I could ride the trend.

 Because when you have a target profit, in essence, what you’re doing is saying to the market, “Okay, this is enough man, don’t give me any more profits, let me just book my profits and get off the trade.”